LaPolice/LP-RF-Tools/LP_addImagesToCurrentFont/README.md

 # Add images to current font

-takes a folder of bitmaps (jpg, tif or png) and loads them in their associated glyph window.
+Takes a folder of bitmaps (jpg, tif or png) and loads them in their associated glyph window.

-the script operates on the current font.
+The script operates on the current font.
 On execution, a folder requester is opened to allow the user to point to the location of the images to be imported.

 The image files should be named as follows: